 Mutex 8d7bc960 is used in kqrGetPOMutex to protect individual row cache object, hence OBJECT mutex.

-So each row cache object has its own mutex.
+So each row cache object has its own mutex. - kqrGetHashMutexInt Mutex is released after first kqrGetPOMutex Get (interleaved).

 So at certain instant, one session can hold two Mutexes at the same time (same as latch).